Saturday, December 21, 2024

 );

-In the above example, we create a table with a primary key that involves three columns – the last name, the email address, and the phone number.
+In the above example, we create a table with a primary key that involves four columns – the first name, the last name, the phone number, and the email address.
 This combination will be used to identify each record in the table.

 CREATE TABLE with a foreign key